Corporate Language, The Inside Scoop

 - Fancy acronyms that are short forms of whole sentences, such as ASAP, but rather flashier, like "BENOFTMUE" [ben-ofta-moo], which stands for Big Event No One Foresaw That Messes Up Everything.
 Crazy, I know, but it exists even though it's a bit in disuse, unlike "SSDD", which is very much in use in the workplace –and elsewhere!

 Feel free to post any other funky examples.
 Some of these terms remain restricted to their original company, others become known and used across one industry, others make it to corporate land at large, and some even become known by all of us, and they integrate into everyday language.
 They all share one trait: they are mostly inoffensive and, more often than not, quite witty.

-Corporate Jargon – You Gotta Love It: his is not exactly benign, it's more on the obnoxious side, but it's a lotta fun to read.
+Corporate Jargon – Gotta Love It: his is not exactly benign, it's more on the obnoxious side, but it's loads of fun to read.

 THE OBNOXIOUS CORPORATE LANGUAGE